-Antiglycation and Antioxidant Effect of Carnosine against Glucose Degradation Products in Peritoneal Mesothelial CellsAlhamdani M.-S.S. · Al-Kassir A.-H.A.-M. · Abbas F.K.H. · Jaleel N.A. · Al-Taee M.F.e
+Antiglycation and Antioxidant Effect of Carnosine against Glucose Degradation Products in Peritoneal Mesothelial CellsAlhamdani M.-S.S.a · Al-Kassir A.-H.A.-M.b, c · Abbas F.K.H.a · Jaleel N.A.b, d · Al-Taee M.F.e

 aDepartment of Medical Sciences, College of Pharmacy, and bDepartment of Internal Medicine, College of Medicine, Al-Mustansiriya University; cArtificial Kidney Unit, Al-Karama Teaching Hospital, dArtificial Kidney Unit, Al-Yarmuk Teaching Hospital, and eBiotechnology Department, College of Sciences, Al-Nahrain University, Baghdad, Iraq

 - Rent for 48h to view

 - Buy Cloud Access for unlimited viewing via different devices

 - Synchronizing in the ReadCube Cloud

 Cloud: USD 20.00